Table of Contents

 The Fair Debt Collection Practices Act does not cover original creditors, however, all third-party debt collection agencies and lawyers who are regularly engaged in the debt collection process are covered by the provisions of this act.
 Furthermore, many states have statutes that regulate the practices of debt collection agencies, so if Continental Central Credit has acted in a way that is inappropriate, you can rest assured that you are protected by the law.

 Debt collectors such as Continental Central Credit must act in accordance with the FDCPA (Fair Debt Collection Practices Act), which protects the rights of consumers in the context of debt collection.
-Failure to comply can attract a fine of up to $1000 per FDCPA violation claim.
+Failure to comply can attract a fine of up to $1000 in statutory damages.

 What if you are sued by Continental Central Credit?

 You may receive a court summon over a debt that you have failed to resolve.
 If you receive one of these court summonses, you may think that they are not a big deal and ignore them; don’t.
 Ignoring even a small civil court lawsuit can have several unforeseen repercussions.